 Engagement type weight

-Each interaction type (for example, product view, add to wishlist, and so on) receives a coefficient determined by an assumed level of intent of that interaction, based on how rare the interaction is (in comparison to pageviews).
-For example, making a purchase receives more weight than adding something to the cart, which receives more weight than product views.
-When calculating the attribute value score, the occurrence of each engagement type is multiplied by the engagement type coefficient.
+Each interaction type (such as product view or add to wishlist) receives a coefficient determined by an assumed "level of intent" of that interaction.
+For example, a purchase receives more weight than an add-to-cart, which receives more weight than a product view.
+When calculating the attribute value score, the number of occurrences of each engagement type is multiplied by the engagement type coefficient.

 Weight |